Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Microscopic Models

-Chiral EFT explicitly includes pion-exchange interactions, leading to a breakdown scale of the order of the rho-meson mass.
-Recent numerical studies have found that the breakdown scale lies in the range $500-600$~MeV~\cite{Drischler:2020yad}.
+\chiEFT\ explicitly includes pion-exchange interactions, leading to a breakdown scale of the order of the $\rho$-meson mass.
+Recent numerical studies found that the breakdown scale lies in the range $500-600$~MeV~\cite{Drischler:2020yad}.
 Physics at higher energies is encoded in general contact interactions that depend on low-energy couplings (LECs) fit to nucleon-nucleon (NN) scattering data and data on atomic nuclei.
-At leading order (LO), nuclear Hamiltonians from chiral EFT include momentum-independent contact interactions, describing NN $S$-wave scattering, and the well known one-pion-exchange interaction.
-By going to higher orders in the EFT, additional pion-exchange and contact interactions are accounted for, leading to more accurate and precise calculations at the cost of more complicated Hamiltonians.
+At leading order (LO), nuclear Hamiltonians from \chiEFT\ include momentum-independent contact interactions, describing NN $S$-wave scattering, and the well known one-pion-exchange interaction.
+By going to higher orders in the effective field theory, additional pion-exchange and contact interactions are accounted for, leading to more accurate and precise calculations at the cost of more complicated Hamiltonians.
 Because of the systematic expansion provided by \chiEFT, it is possible to estimate theoretical uncertainties from order-by-order calculations~\cite{Epelbaum:2014efa,Drischler:2020hwi,Drischler:2020yad}.
 This is one of the main benefits of \chiEFT\ over other approaches to dense nuclear matter.
-Furthermore, \chiEFT\ naturally accounts for three-nucleon (3N) and higher many-body forces, and these forces are consistent with the NN sector for the interactions, i.e., the same physical processes are described by the same operators and LECs.
-Chiral EFT provides a natural hierarchy for NN and 3N forces, with 3N interactions starting to contribute at next-to-next-to-leading order (N$^2$LO).
+Furthermore, \chiEFT\ naturally accounts for three-nucleon (3N) and higher many-body forces, and these forces are consistent with the NN sector for the interactions, i.e., the same physical processes are described by the same operators and LECs. \chiEFT\ provides a natural hierarchy for NN and 3N forces, with 3N interactions starting to contribute at next-to-next-to-leading order (N$^2$LO).